vals/ratatosk.ext.scilife/doc/source/index.rst

 ratatosk.ext.scilife - a ratatosk extension
 ================================================

-.. warning:: ratatosk.ext.scilife is currently in pre-release status and is under very active development.
+.. warning:: :mod:`ratatosk.ext.scilife` is currently in pre-release status and is under very active development.
 Use it at your own risk.